orbitalquark/textadept-export/README.md

 <a id="export.browser"></a>
 ## `export.browser`

-Command used to open in the user's default web browser exported HTML files.
+Command used to open exported HTML files in the user's default web browser.

 <a id="export.line_numbers"></a>
 ## `export.line_numbers`